apify/apify-docs/sources/platform/integrations/github.md

 ### Create an Actor from a GitHub repository

 Learn how to create an Actor from a GitHub repository.
-This is useful if you want to use the GitHub integration to automatically deploy your code to Apify.
+This is useful if you want to automatically deploy and build your code on push to your GitHub repository.

 ![New actor page](./images/apify-git-repository.png)